 How to manage nutgrass organically

-- South African work has shown that yellow nutsedge could be controlled to varying degrees by the allelopathic characteristics of https://www.farmersweekly.co.za/agri-technology/farming-for-tomorrow/allelopathy-test-results/
+- South African work has shown that yellow nutgrass could be controlled to varying degrees by the allelopathic characteristics of https://www.farmersweekly.co.za/agri-technology/farming-for-tomorrow/allelopathy-test-results/

-- Simply sprinkle sugar over your entire lawn and give it a light watering to encourage it into the soil, where it’ll eat away at the nut grass (but leave other types of grass and plant alone).
-It’s best to do this process three or four times during spring to make sure you get any new growth or hardy plants that survived the first couple of rounds.
+- Simply sprinkle sugar over your entire lawn and give it a light watering to encourage it into the soil, where it’ll eat away at the nutgrass (but leave everything else alone).
+It’s best to do this process three or four times during spring to make sure you get any new growth or hardy plants that survived the first couple of hits.
 You can use granulated or powdered sugar sprinkled lightly over your lawn or a molasses spray.
 (Mix molasses at a rate of 450 mL to 40L of water in a backpack or manual sprayer.) https://www.gardeningknowhow.com/special/organic/using-sugar-to-kill-weeds.htm

 - Mechanical removal.